DirtyHarryLYL/HAKE-Action-Torch/README.md

 Under construction.

-HAKE-Action (**PyTorch**) is a project to open the SOTA action understanding studies based on our [Human Activity Knowledge Engine](http://hake-mvig.cn/home/).
-It includes reproduced SOTA models and their HAKE-enhanced versions based on our six papers in CVPR'18/19/20 and NeurIPS'20.
+HAKE-Action (**PyTorch**) is a project to open the SOTA action understanding studies based on our project: [Human Activity Knowledge Engine](http://hake-mvig.cn/home/).
+It includes SOTA models and their corresponding HAKE-enhanced versions based on our six papers (CVPR'18/19/20, NeurIPS'20).

-Currently, it is manintained by [Yong-Lu Li](https://dirtyharrylyl.github.io/), Xinpeng Liu and Zhanke Zhou.
+Currently, it is manintained by [Yong-Lu Li](https://dirtyharrylyl.github.io/), Xinpeng Liu and Zhanke Zhou, Hongwei Fan.

-#### **News**: (2020.10.xx) Our xxx is released!
+#### **News**: (2020.10.27) The code of [IDN](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/IDN-(Integrating-Decomposing-Network)) in NeurIPS'20 is released!

 ## Project
 ```Branches